biojava/biojava.github.io/wiki/Dazzle:deployment.md

 Ready made plugins
 ------------------

-A number of plugins are already available to quickly set up a DAS source without having to write any code.
+A number of plugins are available to quickly set up a DAS source without having to write any code.
 See <Dazzle:plugins> for an overview of these plugins